link1905/system-design-101/content/docs/design-patterns/distributed-job-patterns.md

 weight: 40
 ---

-In contrast to long-term services, a **Job** is a short-term process dedicated to a specific workload.
+In contrast to long-term services, a job is a **short-term** process dedicated to a specific workload.

 Jobs can range from simple tasks, like *compressing an image*, to computationally intensive operations, such as *processing a large dataset*, which demand significant computing power.